LudovicGardy/app_sotisimmo/README.md

 # Streamlit Application: Interactive Data Visualization

 ## Overview
 This Streamlit application provides an interactive interface for data visualization and analysis.
 It is designed to be easy to use and deploy, either directly or using Docker.
+The app is available at [https://immo.sotisanalytics.com](https://immo.sotisanalytics.com).

 ## Prerequisites
 - Anaconda or Miniconda